botman/botman/README.md

 ## Basic Usage

-Here's an example of using BotMan with Slack's Event API.

 This sample bot listens for the word "hello" - either in a direct message (a private message inside Slack between the user and the bot) or in a message the bot user is invited to.